vinhdao01/ADS-505/README.md

 Configure / Extend
 ----------------------------------------
 - More models: Explore XGBoost / LightGBM in the notebook and add packages.
-- Explainability: Add SHAP to generate feature importances and reason codes.

 ----------------------------------------
 License & Attribution